sinegit/sinegit.github.io/_people/ignacio_losada.md

 ### About Me

-Ignacio Losada Carreno is a Ph.D. student in Electrical Engineering at ASU since August 2018.
-Prior to joining ASU, Ignacio obtained a B.S. in Industrial Engineering and M.S. in Mechanical Engineering from the University of Oviedo, Spain and Northern Arizona University, respectively.
-During his master’s studies, Ignacio worked at the National Renewable Energy Laboratory where he studied the impacts of climate change on wind and solar electricity generation.
-His research interests include modelling and simulation of large-scale interdependent energy systems, renewable energy resources and big data analytics.
+Ignacio Losada Carreno is a Ph.D. student in Electrical and Computer Engineering at Cornell University and a member of the SINE lab since August 2018.
+Ignacio obtained a B.S. in Industrial Engineering from the University of Oviedo, Spain and a M.S. in Mechanical Engineering and M.S. in Electrical and Computer Engineering from Northern Arizona University and Cornell University, respectively.
+Ignacio has worked and collaborated with different national labs including the National Renewable Energy (NREL), Los Alamos National Lab (LANL) and Lawrence Berkeley National Lab (LBNL).
+His research interests lie in the area of modeling, optimization and control of complex networked systems, including power, gas and cyber systems as well as in commodity markets.

 <hr>